opensciencegrid/StashCache/docs/admin/configure.md

 ```

 ## Cache server
 !!!
-Note: non-authenticated cache is considered as default, see xyz for enabling authenticated cache
+Note:
+:bangbang: While example of the configuration file below provides combination of _authenticated_ and _non-authenticated_ _Cache_, the non-authenticated cache config is considered to load by system as default.

-For configuring cache one needs to define `pss.origin redirector.osgstorage.org:1024`.
+For configuring **cache** one needs to define directive `pss.origin redirector.osgstorage.org:1024` (not `all.manager redirector.osgstorage.org+ 1213` directive as it is in case of configuring **origin**).
+`StashCache-daemon` package provides default configuration file `/etc/xrootd/xrootd-stashcache-cache-server.cfg`.
 Example of the configuration of cache server is as follows:
 ```
 all.export  /
 set cachedir = /stash